- Home

 Covering Head (Integrated General Hospital)

 Initial IGH care model pilot implemented at Alexandra Hospital demonstrated effectiveness and acceptability among patients with multimorbidity and complex needs requiring holistic generalist hospital care.
 In extending the IGH care model for holistic non-subspecialist team-based care, MOHT and MOH share the view that community hospitals (CH) can help alleviate the demand for acute hospital beds.
-MOHT hence conducted a review of existing MOH policies and a CH environmental scan as part of the Community Hospital of the Future (CHoF) initiative.
+MOHT hence conducted a review of existing MOH policies and a community hospital environmental scan that eventually landed on the Community Hospital of the Future (CHoF) initiative.
 A series of design-thinking workshops was conducted to identify CH care redesign opportunities.
-Our team is working closely with the project teams to sharpen the care redesign proposals and prepare for implementation in a phased approach.
-We are also working towards establishing a collaborative platform to enable the exchange of ideas, resources, and best practices, ultimately amplifying the impact of these innovations.
+A series of proof-of-concept pilots are currently underway to redefine the service boundaries of CHs by jointly developing and scaling redesigned CH care model(s) that could reduce acute hospital (AH) strain, and support CH care aspirations.
+Insights from these pilots will help inform national policy shifts for a more integrated and sustainable post-acute care ecosystem.

 Technology plays a crucial role in supporting hospital and community healthcare initiatives.
 The IGH programme augments ongoing clinical pilots with digital enablers to better facilitate healthcare delivery in Singapore.
 We support national care redesign pilots like One-Rehab across more than 100 sites in Singapore.
 Another project, the OCP (One-Care Plan) Application, supports patients in the community, by allowing community health and social care providers from different institutions to securely share patient information, enabling coordinated care planning.